mastercomfig/mastercomfig/docs/customization/modules.md

 ### Antialiasing

-Controls additional antialiasing passes (software AA)
+Controls additional antialiasing passes (software AA).

+Default setting: based on which preset you are currently using.

 * **`aa=off`**: Turns off additional antialiasing
 * **`aa=on`**: Enhanced fence and grass antialiasing